-Hannu Lintu studied cello and piano at the Sibelius Academy, where he later studied conducting with Jorma Panula.
-He

-  participated in masterclasses with Myung-Whun Chung at the L'Accademia Musicale Chigiana in Siena, Italy, and took first

-  prize at the Nordic Conducting Competition in Bergen in 1994.
+Lintu studied cello and piano at the Sibelius Academy, where he also later studied conducting with Jorma Panula.
+He participated in master classes with Myung-Whun Chung at L’Accademia Musicale Chigiana in Siena, Italy, and took first prize at the Nordic Conducting Competition in Bergen in 1994.

 Please note: Biographies are based on information provided to the CSO by the artists or their representatives.
 More current information may be available on websites of the artists or their management.